johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-20-how-we-fixed-my-seo/index.md

 ![screenshot showing the page featuring in search results](screenshot-faqs-structured-data-indexed.webp)

-And then the page started feature FAQs in the search results:
+And then the page started featuring FAQs in the search results:

 ![screenshot showing the page featuring in search results and showing FAQs as well](screenshot-faqs-structured-data.webp)